EmmanuelNcll/spring-boot-sandbox/README.md

 ## 4. Launching production environment

+First, ensure you have a valid SSL certificate/keystore `keystore.p12` in your project's resources.

-First, you need to create a `.env` file at the root of the project with the following environment variables:
+Then, you need to create a `.env` file at the root of the project with the following environment variables:
 ```
 JWT_SECRET=
 POSTGRES_PASSWORD=
 ADMIN_PASSWORD=
+KEYSTORE_PASSWORD=
 ```

 Then, you need to build the project using: